shahmostakim/electroverse-frontend/README.md

-# Project Electroverse
+# Project: Electroverse Inc

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is one of the portfolio projects listed in my [website](https://shahmostakim.com).

 ## Project Description